 Hurricanes and typhoons only can form over large basins of warm water such as an ocean or sea.
 This is due to the fact that they need a large amount of energy which is supplied by the heat from the warm ocean waters evaporating into the atmosphere.
 Hurricanes also occur at least several degrees away from the equator.
 This is because the Coriolis force is too weak at the equator to generate spin for the hurricane to develop.

 Eastern North Pacific Ocean Hurricane season: May 15 - November 30.
 This is the second most active region for tropical cyclones in the world.
-These storms mostly move into the open eastern Pacific Ocean.
+The hurricanes and tropical storms that form in this area mostly move into the open eastern Pacific Ocean.
 They can also affect western Mexico and the southern Baja.
+Recently this was seen as hurriance Odile hit the southern Baja.
 Sometimes after developing they can move west and many days later affect Hawaii.

 Southwest Pacific Ocean Severe Tropical Cyclone Season: October 15 - May 1.
 These tropical cyclones may affect eastern Australia.